jjeongin/computer-networks-note/README.md

     * <img width="541" alt="Screen Shot 2023-02-02 at 10 35 27 PM" src="https://user-images.githubusercontent.com/68997923/216418605-f49b292a-5fcf-44c1-b612-2a8b87087828.png">
     * Cache is both a server and a client at the same time.
     * Advantages: (1) Reduce the response time for a client request (esp. if the bandwith between client-server is much less than client-cache), (2) Reduce traffic on an institution's access link to the Internet (Reduce costs)
-    * CDNs (Content Distribution Networks): A CDN company installs many geographically distributed caches throughout the Internet, thereby localizing much of the traffic.
-      * Shared CDN (e.g. Akamai, Limelight) & Dedicated CDN (e.g. Google, Netflix)
+    * A problem of caching: The copy of an object residing in the cache may be out-of-date (the original object may be modified after the copy was cached). => Conditional GET
     * Conditional GET: A type of HTTP request message.
-A request message is conditional GET message if it uses GET method and the request message includes an If-Modified-Since: header line.
+A request message is conditional GET message if it uses GET method and the request message includes an 'If-Modified-Since:' header line.
-    * A problem of caching: The copy of an object residing in the cache may be out-of-date (the original object may be modified after the copy was cached).
       * Process:
         * Caching
           * Client -> Proxy Server: HTTP GET request
           * Proxy Server -> Server: HTTP GET request
           * Proxy Server <- Server: HTTP GET response with the object
           * Client <- Proxy Server: HTTP GET response with the object, Proxy Server caches the object locally with the last-modified date.
         * Conditional GET
           * Client -> Proxy Server: HTTP GET request
           * Proxy Server -> Server: HTTP Conditional GET request with a 'If-modified-since: DATE-TIME' header line.
 This is the same date & time with the last-modified date.
           * Proxy Server <- Server: If the object has not been modified, response with HTTP/1.1 304 Not Modified response line.
           * Client <- Proxy Server: HTTP GET response with the existing cached object
+    * CDNs (Content Distribution Networks): A CDN company installs many geographically distributed caches throughout the Internet, thereby localizing much of the traffic.
+      * Shared CDN (e.g. Akamai, Limelight) vs Dedicated CDN (e.g. Google, Netflix)
   * HTTP/2: Reduce latency by enabling request and response _multiplexing_ over a single TCP connection.
     * HOL (Head of Line) Blocking problem:
     * HTTP/2 Framing: